-Where the Emperor represented authority in its most basic and primal form, the hierophant tarot card represents the authority vested in a religious or spiritual order, and by extension the influence of any organization with a strict and codified set of beliefs, demands, and requirements.
+Where the Emperor represented authority in its most basic and primal form, the Hierophant card represents the authority vested in a religious or spiritual order, and by extension the influence of any organization with a strict and codified set of beliefs, demands, and requirements.

 This can also represent a formal and codified commitment affecting the Querent.
-Marriage, for instance, could be one of the various elements falling within the hierophant card’s purview.
-Like most major arcana cards, there are several layers to be found in understanding the hierophant tarot meaning, and context and card associations are important.
+Marriage, for instance, could be one of the various elements falling within the Hierophant’s purview.
+Like most major arcana cards, there are several layers to be found in understanding the Hierophant meaning, and context and card associations are important.

-In a reversed position, the hierophant tarot card can represent the deliberate kind of weakness achieved by being too kind and trusting in any situation, regardless of any sign or warning that might be found.
+In a reversed position, the Hierophant card can represent the deliberate kind of weakness achieved by being too kind and trusting in any situation, regardless of any sign or warning that might be found.

-In a more positive outlook, combined with more positive card, a reversed hierophant tarot card meaning could simply focus on the gregarious aspect of this major arcana without any religious or dogmatic undertone, just a large amount of people gathered together for one reason or another.
+In a more positive outlook, combined with a more positive card, a reversed Hierophant card meaning could simply focus on the gregarious aspect of this major arcana without any religious or dogmatic undertone, just a large amount of people gathered together for one reason or another.

 The Fool’s Journey